JOB TITLE: HVAC MECHANIC

 Provides advice on general heating and air conditioning, and general maintenance methods and procedures.

 Maintains responsibility for all tools, materials and equipment utilized on a daily basis.

 Cleans, lubricates and services ventilation, air conditioning, and environmental control equipment.
 Connects and installs piping and duct.

 ADDITIONAL JOB FUNCTIONS

-Performs other related duties as required.
+Performs other related work as required

 MINIMUM TRAINING AND EXPERIENCE

 High school diploma supplemented by vocational training in HVAC, refrigeration, electrical, and associated trades, and a minimum of five years of experience in same; or any equivalent combination of training and experience which provides the required knowledge, skills and abilities.
 Must maintain universal CFC certification required by the EPA.Possession of a valid driver's license issued by the state of South Carolina.

 TO PERFORM ESSENTIAL JOB FUNCTIONS